IgorSadoune/Implementing-a-Hierarchical-Deep-Learning-Approach-for-Simulating-multilevel-Auction-Data/readme.md

 ## Virtual Environment (optional but recommended)

-1. Create a virtual environment inside the downloaded repository

-Go to the root of the folder "multi-level-auction-generator" and execute
+1. Create a virtual environment inside the downloaded repository.
+Go to the root of the folder "multi-level-auction-generator" and execute:

+- On Mac/Linux, execute:
    `python3 -m venv venv`

+- On Windows, execute:
+   `python -m venv venv`

-2. Activate the virtual environment
+2. Activate the virtual environment using:

-Then, the virtual environment needs to be activated when you execute files from this repository.

 - On Mac/Linux, execute:
   `source venv/bin/activate`

 - On Windows, execute:
   `.\venv\Scripts\activate`

+**The virtual environment always needs to be activated when executing files from this repository.**

 ## Install the Required Dependencies: